shelt/AurOracle/README.md

 `--number`  | Number of courses you are taking `--term`    | The term in which you are taking them. (ex. fall15, winter16, summer16, fal16) `--must`    | The courses you must take.
 Obviously shouldn't be larger than `--number` value.
-`--would`   | The courses you would take as electives. (optional) `--earliest`| The earliest time you could stand being in class at.
-(Format: "10:00 PM") `--latest`  | The latest time you could stand being in class at.
-(Format: "10:00 PM") `--offline` | If this argument is provided, offline mode is enabled.
+`--would`   | The courses you would take as electives to fill the remaining spots (optional) `--earliest`| The earliest time you could stand being in class at.
+(Format: "10:00 PM") (optional) `--latest`  | The latest time you could stand being in class at.
+(Format: "10:00 PM") (optional) `--offline` | If this argument is provided, offline mode is enabled.
 The utility will then only grab data from "Class Schedule Listing" HTML pages downloaded to the /offline directory.
 See [/offline/about.txt](offline/about.txt) for more info.

-*For --must and --would, you need to use a dash, such as MATH-1500, or quotes, such as "MATH 1500"*
+*For course names you need to use a dash, such as MATH-1500, or quotes, such as "MATH 1500"*

 An example of input and output can be seen in the [example-output.txt](example-output.txt) file.
 Eventually the output will be viewable as a day-by-day schedule, perhaps if I make a web GUI for this utility.